Marie Selby Botanical Gardens: Selby Botanical Gardens Press

+Other publications

+The Sanctuary is Selby’s member newsletter, which is published quarterly and evolved from the previous member newsletter, The Tropical Dispatch (selections from previous newsletters can be seen online).
+This newsletter typically includes a small section about what is currently in bloom at the botanical gardens, staffing updates, a primary article on the current display, upcoming events, and occasionally other articles of interest such as what is being researched or other projects that may be ongoing.

 Barancik Foundation Grant

 In 2018 the Charles & Margery Barancik Foundation in Sarasota, Florida, announced that it had awarded a $2 million grant to the Marie Selby Botanical Gardens, in support of its greening-focused master plan and sustainability going forward.